schams-net/typo3-copyright-header/README.md

 Features And Considerations
 ---------------------------

-- The script creates a file `copyright.ignored` which contains a list of files that were ignored during the last run (e.g. does not contain a copyright header)
+- The script creates a file `copyright.ignored` which contains a list of files that were ignored during the last run (e.g. due to missing copyright headers)
 - The script excludes directories `.git` and `contrib` during the scan
 - Copyright headers in *.php files must occur in the first 42 lines (see script source)
 - Copyright headers must contain at least the words "copyright" and "typo3"